 Tariq Ibn Ziyad and “Conquest” Legends

 Betrayal, vengeance, collaboration, and prophecy justify the Christian and Islamic narratives for the birth of al-Andalus or Muslim Spain in 711.
-This week we will set the scene by exploring the stories that shaped this new Islamicate reign as well as discuss important historical events and places.
-Specifically we will look at the Umayyad commander Tariq ibn Ziyad and the fall of the last Visigothic King, Roderic comparing the preservation of this history in Christian and Muslim sources.
+We’ll explore the stories that shaped this new Islamicate reign.
+Specifically focusing on the Umayyad commander Tariq ibn Ziyad and the fall of the last Visigothic King, Roderic comparing the preservation of this history in Christian and Muslim sources.

 Maimonides and Jewish Thought

-As one of the leading 12th-century Sephardi philosophers trained in theology, astronomy, and medicine, Moses ben Miamon, or Maimonides, functions as an exemplary figure for not only the interconnected exchange of thought in al-Andalus and the Mediterranean but also the significance of Jewish intellectual history and its influence on both Christian and Muslim scholars.
-We will explore some of his major contributions and the fascinating political backdrop of the shifting reign of the Almoravid empire to the stricter Almohads.
+As one of the leading 12th-century Sephardi philosophers trained in theology, astronomy, and medicine, Maimonides is an exemplary figure for showcasing interconnected Mediterranean exchange and the significance of Jewish intellectual history influencing both Christian and Muslim scholars.
+By exploring his contributions we’ll explore the fascinating political backdrop of the shifting reign of the Almoravid empire to the stricter Almohads.

 Ibn ‘Arabī and Islamic Philosophy

 Born some 30 years after Maimonides, Ibn ‘Arabī was a leading Andalusi polymath trained in philosophy, poetry, and mysticism.
-He is one of many impactful philosophers emerging from the Iberian Peninsula’s Sufi movement, a movement that had a lasting impact on both Iberian Islam and Iberian culture overall.
-We will explore his monist doctrine of “wahdat ul-wujud” (unity of being) alongside some other contributions from his contemporaries and their lasting influence then and now.
+He was part of the Iberian Peninsula’s Sufi movement, a movement that had lasting impacts on both Iberian Islam and Iberian culture overall.
+Among other contemporaries and their contributions, we will explore his monist doctrine of “wahdat al-wujūd” (unity of being).

 Alfonso X and Toledean Translations

-This week we will discuss the 13th-century Christian court of King Alfonso X. Often known as “el Sabio” (the Wise), he also earned the nickname of “el Astrólogo” (the Astrologer) for his interests and commissioning of various astrological and occult manuals continuing the earlier translation tradition of Toledo.
-He employed Muslim, Jewish, and Christian scholars to translate texts from Arabic and Hebrew into Latin and Castilian.
-We will explore some of these volumes like the famed Picatrix, a magical manual derived from the original 10th-century Andalusi Ghāyat al-Ḥakīm.
+Here we focus on the 13th-century Christian court of King Alfonso X. Nicknamed “el Sabio” (the Wise), he employed Muslim, Jewish, and Christian scholars to translate texts from Arabic and Hebrew into Castilian and Latin, many of which were astrological or occult.
+Among others, we’ll explore the famed Picatrix, a magical manual derived from the original 10th-century Andalusi Ghāyat al-Ḥakīm.

 Don Yllan and Fictional Learning